Updated 17th November 2022

 Failing energy suppliers

-Around 28 energy suppliers have ceased trading over the past few months.
+Around 31 energy suppliers have ceased trading over the past year.
 This is due to them being financially unable to operate in the current turbulent market.

 If your supplier fails, you’ll be appointed a new supplier, known as the Supplier of Last Resort.
 They’ll move you to their Standard Variable Tariff and ensure you have a continuous supply.

 We’ve dedicated an entire blog to answering questions about what happens if your energy supplier goes bust.
-Head there to find out more.
+Head here to find out more.

-If you’d like further advice on anything discussed in the blog our energy advisors will be happy to assist.
+We understand how frightening the current situation can be.
+If you’re worried about the increase or need someone to talk you through the help and support that is available or if you’d like further advice on anything discussed in the blog our energy advisors will be happy to assist.
 We can provide free and impartial energy advice tailored to your unique situation.

 Our energy advisors can be contacted by: